simplykamil6/2d-pathfinding-visualiser/README.md

 # Pathfinder
-This is a simple 2D maze pathfinder written in Python
+This is a simple 2D maze pathfinder + visualiser

 # Requirements
 - pygame~=2.0.0